lake-wg/grease/draft-amsuess-core-edhoc-grease.md

 senders SHOULD irregularly send arbitrary (possibly random) GREASE EADs with their messages to ensure that errors resulting from the use of GREASE are detected.

-The GREASE messages MAY be used as an alternative form of padding.
+The GREASE EADs MAY be used as an alternative form of padding.

 ### Pattern for limited fingerprinting {#suggested-pattern}